pintoanabel/homelessness/README.md

 # homelessness
 The purpose of this repository is to explore the relationships between housing market factors and homelessness in the Seattle King County Area.
+Various regression models were used to analyze this relationship.
+None of the models had R^2 or MSE values that indicated the variables were significant predictors.

 # Data
 The dataset comes from the U.S. Department of Housing and Urban Development (HUD), which contains various housing market factors as well as homelessness data.